 Another aspect that has made Costa Rica famous around the world for its coffee.
-However, one thing that I find strange is that you won't find the good stuff in most restaurants and cafes.
+However, you won't find the good stuff in most restaurants and cafes.
 Most of the locals I knew only drank the instant stuff.
-After some research, I learned that because it is so popular, almost all of the quality coffee is exported.
+This is because almost all of the quality coffee is exported.

 The national beer of Costa Rica is called Imperial.
 You will be able to see it being advertised all over the country, almost in every corner.
 However, there are a few other Costa Rican beer brands that go by the name of Pilsen (a pilsner) and Bavaria.

-If you're looking for something stronger, but still local and traditional you should try their guaro.
+If you're looking for something stronger, but still local and traditional, you should try guaro.
 This is a fiery sugar cane liquor.
 It is commonly served as a shot or diluted in a tropical cocktail.

-Note: Whenever you travel along Central America you should always keep in mind that you can't just drink tap water.
-They don't have good standards when it comes to the treatment of water.
+Note: Whenever you travel in Central America you should always keep in mind that you can't just drink tap water.
 Instead, you should also buy bottled water or carry around a filter.

 When you ask for beverages that don't involve cooling the ingredients or boiling the water you should also ask your waiter where the water used for it comes from.
-This will allow you to avoid getting sick during your vacation n this tropical country.
+This will allow you to avoid getting sick during your vacation.

 Edited by Marina K. Villatoro